ardatan/graphql-tools/docs/source/generate-schema.md

 - `resolverValidationOptions` is an optional argument which accepts an `ResolverValidationOptions` object which has the following boolean properties:
   - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error if no resolve function is defined for a field that has arguments.

   - `requireResolversForNonScalar` will cause `makeExecutableSchema` to throw an error if a non-scalar field has no resolver defined.
-By default, both of these are true, which can help catch errors faster.
+Setting to `true` can help catch errors faster.

   - `requireResolversForAllFields` asserts that *all* fields have a valid resolve function.